oasis-open/cti-stix-elevator/docs/stix-mappings.rst

         "type": "bundle"
     }

-Notice that the spec_version property only appears on the bundle in STIX 2.0, but in STIX 2.1, is *not* a property of the bundle.
+Notice that the ``spec_version`` property only appears on the bundle in STIX 2.0, but in STIX 2.1, it is *not* a property of the bundle.
 It may (optionally) appear on each object.
-The elevator will always provides the spec_version property for all 2.1 SDOs and SROs, but not on SCOs.
+The elevator will always provides the ``spec_version`` property for all 2.1 SDOs and SROs, but not on SCOs.

 Malware